 Around $25/ month

-This type of life alert system requires a one-time equipment purchase of around $200 to $300, which usually includes a life alert bracelet/ necklace and base unit.
+This type of medical alert system requires a one-time equipment purchase of around $200 to $300, which usually includes a medical alert bracelet/ necklace and base unit.

 What to look for?